Bill Woods: Highlights

-Woods' first major sports anchoring role was at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
+Woods's first major sports anchoring role was at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
 He fronted Ten's national news coverage of the 1996 Atlanta Olympic Games and 2000 Sydney Olympic Games and was prime-time anchor of the 2010 Delhi Commonwealth Games telecast.

 Woods worked as a reporter on the ill-fated 1998 Sydney to Hobart Yacht Race.
 With Ten being the official TV broadcaster of the race, Woods delivered regular news updates from Hobart (along with yachting commentator Rob Mundle) on the unfolding tragedy, brought about by severe gale-force winds and sea swells reaching several metres in height.
 Five competing boats were sunk and six people died.

 He has also hosted the 2007 Rugby World Cup from France, interviewed David Beckham as well as hosting LA Galaxy's exhibition match with Sydney FC, as well as numerous Australian Grand Prix, Australian motorcycle Grand Prix, Gold Coast Indy 300 and Bathurst 1000 telecasts amongst others.

 He has anchored five Logie award-winning telecasts: four for the Bathurst 1000 coverage, one for the 1994 Commonwealth Games.
 He has also anchored and commentated on a variety of other events and series, including the 2007 and 2010 Federal Election telecasts, Triathlon Grand Prix and Australian Ladies Masters golf tournament.

 In 2009 and 2010 Woods hosted a two-hour sports variety show called Thursday Night Live on the One HD channel.